 Happily, this turned out to be enough for him to survive and thrive in the city.
 Luck was on his side.
 Through a series of coincidences and misunderstandings, he was given a new name, Chauncey Gardiner, and he found himself embraced by high society, high finance and high politics.
 He even found himself on television.
 And the people watching their television sets at home were enchanted by him.

 He had been shut away in the big house for so long that he seemed to have stepped into the modern world from another time, a quieter, more decent time.
 Even his clothes were old-fashioned, for they had once belonged to the Old Man.
-And all of this stirred memories of long-forgotten times to warm the hearts of his listeners.
+And all of this stirred memories of long-forgotten days to warm the hearts of his listeners.
 Though they recognised him as a ghost of their past, still he seemed somehow more real than those around him.

 And so the public – both the powerful and the powerless – were captivated by his artless homilies about gardens, the observations of nature that he had made during his long years of isolation.
 When he spoke humbly and without guile of how the seasons turned, his listeners heard hope and profundity.